What Working Together Looks Like

 Because of that:

-• A dedicated Drawing Session Block without tattoo appointments booked will generally require the full retainer as payment upfront.
+A dedicated Drawing Session Block without tattoo appointments booked will generally require the full retainer as payment upfront as a Drawing Fee.

 **It is important that you understand that clients are not purchasing ownership of the artwork itself.
 You are commissioning Jon’s time, creative process, knowledge, and tattoo development techniques to prepare artwork that is going on you.
 The tattoo is yours, All artwork, drawings, and concepts remain copyrighted and may not be reused, reproduced, tattooed elsewhere, or distributed without explicit written permission.